 Furthermore, the EPC/O&M will be required to engage an independent Environmental and Social Consultancy to undertake external audits against the environmental and social requirements established in the SESIA and the future CESMP/OESMP.
+(Please see chapter 6 for further information on the external audits).

-The contracts placed on the Contractors will need to clearly specify the environmental and social requirements expected of contractors working on the NOOR Boujdour 20 MW Project.
+The contracts placed on the Contractors will need to clearly specify the environmental and social requirements expected of contractors working on the NOORo IV Ouarzazate Project.